Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

 given a known latent distribution $\rho\in\sP(\cZ)$.
 This is the same setup as before.
 The point of departure is the training procedure.
 GANs are trained with an adversarial loss, where the adversary is a discriminator

 The original GAN objective is a \emph{minimax game} between the generator and discriminator.
 This game reads

 where $\mu_{\mathrm{data}}$ is the training data distribution \eqref{eqn:prior_iid}.
+The objective~\eqref{eqn:gan} seeks to minimize the Jensen--Shannon (JS) divergence between the model distribution $\mu_\theta = (\sfT_\theta)\push\rho$ and the data distribution $\mu_{\mathrm{data}}$~\cite{goodfellow2014generative}.
 The discriminator tries to assign $1$ to real data samples and $0$ to generated ones, while the generator attempts to fool the discriminator by producing samples for which $D_\vartheta(\sfT_\theta(z)) \approx 1$.
 Variants such as the \emph{Wasserstein GAN}~\cite{arjovsky2017wasserstein} replace the Jensen--Shannon divergence in the GAN loss with an approximation of the dual form of the Wasserstein-$1$ distance.
 This leads to the minimax game

 The $1$-Lipschitz constraint $\Lip(D_\vartheta)\leq 1$ can be enforced using a gradient penalty or weight clipping \cite{gouk2021regularisation}.
 The Wasserstein GAN tends to exhibit improved stability.
 The expectations in the preceding displays \eqref{eqn:gan} and \eqref{eqn:wgan} are replaced by empirical averages during training in practice.
 After training, the generator $\sfT_\theta$ induces a prior that approximates $\mu_{\mathrm{data}}$.